M-Enes/cpp_notes/README.md

 ptr->Print(); // same as (*ptr).Print();
 ```
 Also, it could be overloaded.
 That is useful to create things like smart pointers.

+## Dynamic Arrays in C++ (std::vector) (46)

+Vector of pointers is a slow technique due to jumping around in memory.
+But, they are easy and fast to copy because they are just addresses.
+On the other hand, keeping stack-allocated objects directly in the vector is fast due to contiguous memory.
+But, copying them may be slow due to their size.
+Keeping stack-allocated objects is preffered way for most use cases.